AllanYangZhou/midGPT/README.md

 # midGPT
 A simple and hackable repository for experimenting on LLM pretraining, built using Jax+[Equinox](https://github.com/patrick-kidger/equinox).
 This codebase trains GPT-style decoder-only Transformers with billions of parameters on TPUs or GPUs.

-MidGPT is inspired by [NanoGPT](https://github.com/karpathy/nanoGPT/), but supports FSDP-style sharding across multiple devices and hosts for training larger models.
+MidGPT is inspired by [NanoGPT](https://github.com/karpathy/nanoGPT/), but supports FSDP across multiple devices and hosts for training larger models.
 It also includes some recent Transformer improvements: rotary embeddings, RMSNorm, QK-Layernorm, and independent weight decay, which can improve or stabilize training at larger scales.

 Model code is in `src/model.py`, training code is in `src/train.py`.
 Experiments are configured in `src/configs/*.py`.
 Tested on Python **3.10.12**.